shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-10-07-algorithm-study-series-three.md

 - Everytime a new item is inserted, the changing of the original B[w] is insuccessive.
 But It ensures recoding the extra information of the new input, whether the final B[W] will be changed or not;
 - The size of the set is B[W+1] instead of B[W].

-(Another version of pseudo-code gets rid of the assistent array A[w], it is repleasing line 8~11 with the following:
+(Another version of pseudo-code gets rid of the assistent array A[w], it replaces lines 8~11 with the following:

     for w <-- W downto w_k do
         if B[w - w_k] + b_k > B[w] then